Mayank3000/Retinal-OCT-Classification-/README.md

 ## Model Architecture
 The model is a Convolutional Neural Network (CNN) with the following layers:

-1.Three convolutional layers with ReLU activation and max pooling.
+1. Three convolutional layers with ReLU activation and max pooling.
-2.A fully connected (dense) layer with 256 units and dropout for regularization.
+2. A fully connected (dense) layer with 256 units and dropout for regularization.
-3.A final softmax layer with 8 units corresponding to the number of classes.
+3. A final softmax layer with 8 units corresponding to the number of classes.
 ## Data Augmentation
 The training images are augmented using:

--Random flips
+- Random flips
--Random rotations
+- Random rotations
--Random zoom
+- Random zoom
--Random contrast changes
+- Random contrast changes
--Normalization
+- Normalization

 ## Training the Model
 Training and validation datasets are loaded using image_dataset_from_directory.